stagedtrees/exp_class_stagedtrees/README.md

 This repository contains the code to run experiments on the benchmarking and evaluations of staged event tree classifiers.

-The code was used in the following publications:
+The code was used in the following publications (expand for bibtex):

 <details>